 The ejaculation is what counts, not intercourse.
 The study highlighted above actually focused on ejaculation.
 So nope, you don’t need a partner to increase your testosterone with “sex.”

 Want to know how to increase testosterone testosterone levels naturally with supplements?

 Your body needs specific nutrients to bolster testosterone production.
 Without those nutrients, it can’t do it.
 Your “T” levels will naturally drop.

 Above, we highlighted a few great food sources proven to increase the hormone.
 But eating those foods consistently isn’t feasible for everyone.
 And even if you do eat them, how do you know you’re getting the right amounts of the right nutrients?

-Putting focus into eating the right food, getting plenty of exercise and living a health lifestyle can all be great natural testosterone boosters.
-The natural testosterone boosters we’re talking about here are the kind that are typically purchased online or at your local health food store.
+Putting focus into eating the right food, getting plenty of exercise and living to support a healthy lifestyle can all be great natural testosterone boosters.
+The natural testosterone boosters we’re talking about here are the kind that are typically purchased online or you can find them at your local health food store.
 They consist of vitamins, herbs, minerals and nutrients that your body may be lacking.